 Free course helps adults take first steps to university

-A free USC course is offering adults in the Caboolture region the chance to upgrade their academic skills, get a taste of university life and even start planning for a new career.
+A free USC course is offering the chance for adults to upgrade their academic skills, get a taste of university life and even start planning for a new career.

-USC will run Uni Skills for You at its Caboolture campus on 11-12 June.
+USC will run Uni Skills for You at its Fraser Coast campus in Hervey Bay on 4-5 June.

 The two-day program is designed for adults of all ages who did not finish high school or may have not studied formally for some years.